keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

     if (this.TimeoutQueueMessageId == null)
     {
+        // no message in the TimeoutQueue yet
         // put message on timeout queue with visibility of the 'OfflineAfter' of this device

         var message = new CloudQueueMessage(this.Id);
         await timeoutQueue.AddMessageAsync(message, null, this.OfflineAfter, null, null);

-        // store the reference of this queue message in the state of this device this.TimeoutQueueMessageId = message.Id;
+        // store the reference to this queue message in the state of this device this.TimeoutQueueMessageId = message.Id;
         this.TimeoutQueueMessagePopReceipt = message.PopReceipt;